awsdocs/aws-codedeploy-user-guide/doc_source/register-on-premises-instance-iam-session-arn.md

    Where:
    + *iam\-session\-arn* is the IAM session ARN you noted in [Step 2: Generate Temporary Credentials for an Individual Instance Using AWS STS](#register-on-premises-instance-iam-session-arn-2)\.
    + *credentials\-file* is the location of the credentials file for the temporary session ARN, as noted in [Step 2: Generate Temporary Credentials for an Individual Instance Using AWS STS](#register-on-premises-instance-iam-session-arn-2)\.
-   + *supported\-region* is one of the regions that AWS CodeDeploy supports, as listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.
+   + *supported\-region* is one of the regions that CodeDeploy supports, as listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.

-## Step 4: Prepare an On\-Premises Instance for AWS CodeDeploy Deployments<a name="register-on-premises-instance-iam-session-arn-4"></a>
+## Step 4: Prepare an On\-Premises Instance for CodeDeploy Deployments<a name="register-on-premises-instance-iam-session-arn-4"></a>

 **Install and configure the AWS CLI **

-Install and configure the AWS CLI on the on\-premises instance\. \(The AWS CLI will be used to download and install the AWS CodeDeploy agent on the on\-premises instance\.\)
+Install and configure the AWS CLI on the on\-premises instance\. \(The AWS CLI will be used to download and install the CodeDeploy agent on the on\-premises instance\.\)

 1. To install the AWS CLI on the on\-premises instance, follow the instructions in [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
 **Note**
-AWS CodeDeploy commands for working with on\-premises instances became available in version 1\.7\.19 of the AWS CLI\.
+CodeDeploy commands for working with on\-premises instances became available in version 1\.7\.19 of the AWS CLI\.
 If you have a version of the AWS CLI already installed, you can check its version by calling aws \-\-version\.

 1. To configure the AWS CLI on the on\-premises instance, follow the instructions in [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.
 **Important**